Cold Weather Safety Tips for Outdoor Workers

 • Clear snow and ice from walkways and paths

-The leaves are falling and so is the temperature.
+The leaves are falling, and so is the temperature.
 Winter will be here shortly.
 While it is beautiful and enchanting, winter can pose some major hazards if you haven’t prepared for it.
 Failing to recognize and respect the dangers of winter is not recommended.

 Whether you are traveling through, working in, or enjoying the weather, the following cold weather safety tips for outdoor workers will ensure your safety and good health: